Diversify Your Portfolio With Corporate Capital Trust II

 - Limited operating history and reliance on the advisor, conflicts of interest, and payment of substantial fees to the advisor and its affiliates.

-4 Institutional investors typically invest with strategies, terms and conditions different from those of individual investors, who typically have a shorter investment time horizon, lower risk capacity, greater liquidity needs and pay higher fees and expenses for retail offerings.
+3 Institutional investors invest with strategies, terms and conditions different from those of individual investors, who have a shorter investment time horizon, lower risk capacity, greater liquidity needs and pay higher fees and expenses for retail offerings.